danielgafni/useful-materials/README.md

 # Useful Materials

+The following configs work best with the [Nord](https://www.nordtheme.com/) theme.
+Install it for your terminal to get the best results.

 ## CLI tools installation & configuration (automatic)
 1. Install `zsh`, `tmux` and `vim`.
 Make `zsh` the default shell (already the default shell on modern macOS versions):
 ```bash